MMLabCodes/polymersimulator/docs/sw_build_systems_tutorial.rst

    system_name = builder.gen_copolymer_pdb_and_params("ABC", ["3HB_trimer", "3HV_trimer", "5HV_trimer"], 15)

-These polymers are also parameterized and given a periodic box when they are built (it would be too complicated to do this at a later stage as was done for single molecules and homopolymers) so a simulation can be run straight from their topologies and coordinates.
+These polymers are also parameterized and given a periodic box (defaults to a radius of 10 angstroms) when they are built so a simulation can be run straight from their topologies and coordinates.
 The topology and coordinate file can be returned as shown many times before:

 .. code-block:: python